 Maximizing your Wi-Fi Performance

 This guide looks at implementing settings into your modem to maximize your wireless reception and quality.
-Please note that the concepts can be applied to any modem although the instructions are for a Netcomm modem.
+Please note that the concepts can be applied to any modem although the instructions are for a Netcomm modem (what Flip has available for purchase).

 Changing the Wi-Fi channel of your modem and adjusting the frequency can help avoid interference from other devices and help boost your Wi-Fi signal quality.